You can enjoy your grilling outdoors without compromising the safety of your pets. Here are some tips to help you.

 Don’t Give Them Scraps

 You may be thinking of sharing your BBQ with your pets.
 Even though it seems like a nice gesture, it is a bad idea.
 Remember, pets love beef, chicken, and fish.
 You will be training them to enjoy their favorite meals grilled.
 This can be a problem because it would be harder to get them away from your grill.
 When they perceive it, they’ll assume it’s their meal you are preparing.
 They won’t hesitate to get the meat from the hot grill.
-Considering that it is very hot, other than losing your BBQ, the grill will burn their mouth and tongue.
+Considering that it is scorching, the grill will burn their mouth and tongue, other than losing your BBQ.

 Lock Up Your BBQ Supplies